johnkerl/miller/docs6/src/reference-dsl-time.md

 computing world.

 Since this is a [number](reference-main-arithmetic.md) in Miller -- 64-bit
-signed integer or double-precision floating-point -- this can represent dates billions of years into the past or future without worry of overflow.
+signed integer or double-precision floating-point -- it can represent dates billions of years into the past or future without worry of overflow.
 (There is no [year-2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) here.)
 Being numbers, epoch-seconds are easy to store in databases, communicate over